autodesk-platform-services/aps-power-automate-tools/docs/tutorial/part1-basic-connector-webhooks/index.md

 # Part 1: Basic Connector & Webhooks

+In this part of the tutorial you will:

+- Learn how to create a blank custom connector in Power Automate
+- Configure OAuth 2.0 authentication for APS
+- Add a webhook trigger that notifies Power Automate when a new design version is added in Autodesk Construction Cloud (ACC)
+- Test the connector using a folder URN from ACC

 ## Create a connector

 Let's start by creating a blank custom connector, and configure its authentication for access to Autodesk Platform Services.